This is a list of all physics courses. For more information, see Physics and Astronomy.

 Special relativity, motion of charges in fields, theories of radiation reaction, special topics.
 Prerequisites: PHYS:5811.

-Classical theory of absorption and emission; laser theory, threshold, rate equations, saturation, spectral and spatial hole burning; multimode and pulsed operation; laser resonators and Gaussian beam optics; dispersion, pulse propatation, light scattering; interaction of light with two level atoms.
+Classical theory of absorption and emission; laser theory, threshold, rate equations, saturation, spectral and spatial hole burning; resonantors and Gaussian beam optics; dispersion and light scattering; nonlinear optics, three- and four-wave mixing, harmonic generation, parametric amplification, and stimulated scattering.
 Prerequisites: PHYS:3812.